Millerkjc/PT_installation_script/README.md

 # Automatize Packet Tracer (PT) 7.1.1 for Linux 64bit installation

-Installing PT is a boring and "difficult" task, so I've decided to create some scripts to automatize it.
+Installing PT is a boring and "difficult" task, so I've decided to create some scripts to automatize it. <br />
 This project take place only for hobby and to enjoy scripting, so what you will see won't be the most beautiful and perfect code you'll ever see.
-You are free to modify the code to automate the installation on your own machine (I reccomend it!).
+You are free to modify the code to automate the installation on your own machine (I reccomend it!). <br />

 ## Folder structure